 - Missing Social Security number (if using E-Verify)

 Section 2 is the employer’s responsibility.
-It must be completed within 3 business days of a hire (i.e., if an employee starts on a Monday, Section 2 must be completed by Thursday).
-Pro tip: write the company name and ID on the top of every document, in case they get separated.
+It must be completed within three business days of a hire.
+Pro tip: Write the company name and ID on the top of every document, in case they get separated.

 Get familiar with the following lists of acceptable documents: